Butakus/ros2-env/README.md

 The active workspace is stored in the environment variable `$ROSWS_ACTIVE_WS`, which can be changed with the `rosws` command described below.

 ## Disclaimer
 This workspace management part of the `ros2-env` plugin is heavily inspired by [wd](https://github.com/mfaerevaag/wd).
-Most of the functions, completions and even the tests have been extracted from this repository.
+Most of the functions and completions have been extracted from this repository.
 Check it out if you still don't know about that amazing plugin!

 # Installation